| Musical Style: Classic Metal | Produced By: Richard Lynch & Dee Harrington |

 Free the Judas in me

-The only song on Crime Scene Earth I fail to get into is “Too Many”.
-Perhaps it is the slight abrasiveness of Richard Lynch’s vocal delivery (the albums only track in which this happens) but the overall feeling conveyed is heavy handed.
-The songs chorus, for instance, can come across repetitive while at just over five minutes it is a bit long winded for my taste.
-I tend to pass on this one although I can see how others might get into it.
+The only song on CSE I struggle with is “Too Many”.
+The overall feeling conveyed is heavy handed, reflected in the repetitive feel to the songs chorus and the fact at over five minutes it is a bit long winded.
+I tend to pass although I can see how others might get into it.

 The Judas Priest cover “Invader” finds Josh delivering his most even vocal performance of the album.
 This one proves a quality example of songwriting, taking a catchy guitar riff and joining it with a chorus that gives rise to a near mesmerizing feel.
 Lyrically, “Invader” seems to touch upon the aftermath of a nuclear war: